 Matching symptoms with findings from imaging

-Jay Zampini, MD is a spine surgeon in the Department of Orthopaedic Surgery at Brigham Health, who sees hundreds of patients a year suffering from a broad range of spinal conditions, from whiplash to a disc herniation.
+Jay Zampini, MD is a spine surgeon in the Department of Orthopaedic Surgery at Brigham and Women’s Hospital.
+He sees hundreds of patients a year suffering from a broad range of spinal conditions, from whiplash to a disc herniation.

 “In my initial evaluation with a patient,” says Dr. Zampini, “I perform a physical exam and review X-rays or MRIs.
 I try to match symptoms with abnormalities on imaging.”

-For example, if a patient is experiencing sensory problems or pain that radiates into the first two fingers in their hands, Dr. Zampini will discern that there’s likely damage to the cervical (neck) vertebra, probably C6.
+For example, if a patient has sensory problems or pain that radiates into the first two fingers in their hands, Dr. Zampini will discern that there’s likely damage to the cervical (neck) vertebra, probably C6.

 He balances such findings with the understanding that imaging can present abnormalities that aren’t always responsible for symptoms.